ShevyKossovsky/BusinessApp/reacProjectClient/README.md

     Make sure that the server is running in parallel.

-## The purpose of the application
+## Purpose of the Application

 This application focuses on managing and upgrading the user experience of small business owners.
 Scheduling appointments, customer management, and monitoring the progress of the business - everything is available in an efficient and convenient way.

-## main features
+## Main Features

-## Users page
+### Users Page

-### Meetings with the service
+#### Appointments with the Service

 - **Making appointments**: The user can make appointments for the services he chooses.

-## Business owner page
+### Business Owner Page

 - **Editing the business details**: The business owner can edit the business details.
 - **Adding a new service**: Adding a new service to the list of services that the business offers.
-- **viewing meetings**: he can see all the meetings scheduled with the business.
+- **Viewing meetings**: He can see all the meetings scheduled with the business.

 ## Contact Us

-If you have any questions, suggestions or additional requirements, we are of course here to help.
+If you have any questions, suggestions, or additional requirements, we are, of course, here to help.
 We have a support team to help with any problem or question. shevy0556773361@gmail.com
-Enjoying using the app!
+Enjoy using the app!